Auroratide/auroratide.com/content/posts/resolving-the-image-rendering-paradox/content.md

 When an image is scaled, the computer either has to fill in missing details when scaled up or choose what to collapse when scaled down.
 That can be tricky, kinda like doubling a cooking recipe but realizing you don't have enough ingredients.
 And so, there's no single correct strategy for scaling images, leading to a diversity of **scaling algorithms** meant to do the job.

-<article-image nopopout src="/assets/posts/resolving-the-image-rendering-paradox/lea-resized.png" alt="Lea is doubled in size, but the gaps in the large image are not filled in." caption="Scaling algorithms essentially fill in the gaps."></article-image>
+<article-image nopopout src="/assets/posts/resolving-the-image-rendering-paradox/lea-resized.png" alt="Lea is doubled in size, but the gaps in the large image are not filled in." caption="Scaling algorithms fill in the gaps."></article-image>

 That said, notice that the spec does _not_ say that the purpose of `image-rendering` is to choose a scaling algorithm.
 Rather, the goal is to specify <q cite="https://www.w3.org/TR/2020/CRD-css-images-3-20201217/">what aspects of an image are most important to preserve</q>.
 For example, when we scale an image, do we care more about the way colors blend, or about keeping the edges sharp?
 Depending on the answer, one algorithm may be better than another.